zenoamaro/react-quill/README.md

 : An object with custom CSS rules to apply on the editor's container.
 Rules should be in React's "camelCased" naming style.

 `theme`
 : The name of the theme to apply to the editor.
-Defaults to `base`.
+Defaults to `snow`, Quill's standard theme.
+Pass `null` to use the minimal core theme.
+See the [docs on themes](#theme) for more information on including the required stylesheets.

 `bounds`
 : Selector or DOM element used by Quill to constrain position of popups.
 Defaults to `document.body`.